moesnow/auto-toggle-vpn/README_EN.md

 [中文](./README.md) | **English**

-Automatically toggle VPN according to Ethernet and Wi-Fi
+Automatically toggle VPN according to Ethernet and Wi-Fi, only supported on macOS.

 When connected to Ethernet or specified Wi-Fi networks, the VPN will be turned off.
 When connected to other Wi-Fi networks, the VPN will be turned on.